breanna-n-harris/Harris-lab-website/content/authors/kaylee-alers/_index.md

 user_groups:
   - Alumni
 ---
-Kaylee was a member of the Harris & Soto labs from 2018-2020 and was part of the mouse team.
+Kaylee was a member of the Harris lab from 2018-2020 and was part of the mouse team.